-These measurements in each of the test plates will be performed with the aid of an "Image Analysis program", such as e.g. the Image J program which can be downloaded free of charge from the Internet or provided at no charge by the company MicroBioTests.
+These measurements will be performed with the aid of an "Image Analysis program", such as e.g. the Image J program which can be downloaded free of charge from the Internet (or obtained at no charge from the company MicroBioTests).